Oftentimes, we associate Barcelona with its football team, especially the powerful line-up beginning with Lionel Messi, Arthur Melo, and Arturo Vidal.

 I learned from my teacher in the humanities (art studies in my university) that Gaudi’s modernism in terms of architecture is characterized by the predominance of the curve over the straight line.
 At the same time, the details are asymmetrical and very elaborate.
 Most of the time, scholars and art critic explain that these works use natural and organic motifs.
 Combining all these characteristics, the architectural motif becomes dynamic, almost “performing.”

 On my part, encountering these marvels of architecture felt like I was part of a children’s storybook.
 Particularly, I felt I was one of the characters in the Grimm Brothers’ Hansel and Gretel.
-In the designs, especially those in the rooftops of the Palau Güell, the Casa Milà-La Pedrera and the Casa Batlló, Gaudi provided inricate dynamic motifs that perhaps, for a child, appears to be a birthday cake.
-In fact, I even overheard a kid during my visit asking his mom if he could taste the cake.
+In the designs, especially those in the rooftops of the Palau Güell, the Casa Milà-La Pedrera and the Casa Batlló, Gaudi provided intricate dynamic motifs that perhaps, for a child, appears to be a birthday cake.
+In fact, I even overheard a kid during my visit asking his mom if he could taste the “cake” referring to a colorful chimney at the rooftop of Casa Battlo.

 The Nativity Façade and the Crypt of the Sagrada Família are like pages from a pop-up children’s book.
 As a matter of fact, the entire Basilica is like a Children’s Bible – a pop-up Bible.